meisnate12/MK-Docs/docs/pmm/install/guides/scheduling.md

     This is the recommended approach as it allows the user additional control over how and when Plex Meta Manager processes.

+    If you don't specify a time, the script will run at 5AM each day.
+You can change this with the [time-to-run](../../essentials/environmental.md#time-to-run) runtime flag.

     ??? abstract "Background Run Scheduled Task"

         1. Create a `waiter.cmd` file by opening the text editor (i.e. Notepad, TextEdit) and pasting the following code: